Trokj2706/React-Webpack-Scss/README.md

-# Getting Started with Create React App
+# Getting Started How To Run?

 * Run source:
 - clone source